openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-sipclient-card.md

 #### `default`

-The contents of the oh-input-card.
+The contents of the oh-sipclient-card.

 -->